lonetech/LookingGlass/lightfield.md

 [17:26]reg.cs:Yeah.
 You need to call it twice.
 Have a look in freeHPC.py.
 It does exactly that

 The Mac version retrieves NSScreen, which does have name and position.
 This seems the simplest platform.

+# The path of the light through a Looking Glass

+We start out at a subpixel.
+This has a position in X,Y which GLSL receives as in vec2 texCoords. texCoords has a range from 0 to 1 (arbitrary; the vertex shader mapped it from -1..+1).
+The subpixels have different placement. flipSubp indicates RGB or BGR order.
+So X moves 1/3 pixel per channel.
+That gives the physical X location, which combined with Y forms our texture coordinates.

+The ray goes straight out from the image modulator and colour filter into a lenticular sheet.
+This sheet can be regarded as thin, and is mounted at some angle to the display.
+We can express these parameters by 3 values: pitch, slope and center.

+Next, we need to handle points in relation to the lenticular sheet.

+	slope = tan(sheetangle)
+	alonglenslet = [ 1 slope ]
+	acrosslenslet = [ slope -1 ]

+    lensletvector = [ slope*pitch  pitch  center ]

+To find the position across the lenticular sheet of a particular sample, in units of one lenslet, we take (X*slope + Y) * pitch + center.
+This can be done with a vector dot product:

+    a = lensletvector dot [ X Y 1 ]

+The ray is then refracted at an angle.
+Which particular angle depends on the lens and wavelength, as well as this position across the lenslet.
+It is helpful in the math to keep it around the center.
+The actual angle of deflection is then dependent of the lens shape, but we can approximate it as linear, and just scale it with the range of light directions (viewCone, a value in degrees) to produce the angle.

+    angle = viewCone * (a-round(a)) * wavelenthfactor

+The integer portion we removed here indicates which lenslet the ray is passing through.

+The Looking Glass has a large block with high index of refraction, which will amplify the deflection when the ray passes into the air.
+However, this is quite a thick block, so the ray travels some distance at the initial angle.
+This modifies the point from which the ray leaves the display.

+    ST = XY + angle * thicknessfactor * lensletvector.xy

+This thickness factor was previously assumed to be 0.
+It needs to be calibrated too.

+Now we have the position from which light is visible, which is typically the ST coordinates on a texture.
+But we need to know which texture.
+That's a format specific transformation based on `a`.
+The current shader just maps it linearly to the available views:

+    view = (a + 0.5) * views

+However, there's another complication here.
+The views rendered each are a normal perspective picture, with a viewpoint positioned somewhere relative to the display.
+If we consider the central view, an observer there has a view vector of `[ S T observerdistance ]`.
+Those are thus the points where the rays must show the central view.
+This must now be matched up with which horisontal observer position sees each subpixel.

+The ray we've been calculating so far is that going straight out.
+The lenslet is linear, so it's actually one of many rays from that subpixel, all spread out in a plane.
+That plane thus contains our ray, and has a slant in common with the lenslet.

+    viewvector = [ S T observerdistance ]
+    ray plane intersects point [ S T 0 ]
+	[ lensletvector.y -lensletvector.x 0 ] is parallel with ray plane

+The direction of the ray from each texel is view dependent.
+It is:

+    texelvector(S T viewObserverX observerdistance) = [ viewObserverX 0 observerdistance ] - [ S T 0 ]

+viewObserverX and observerdistance are properties of the view's perspective. observerdistance is assumed constant across all views.

+We want to find the point where the observer viewpoint line intersects with the ray plane.
+If we find a perpendicular vector:

+	raynormal = outraydir cross [ lensletvector.y -lensletvector.x 0 ]
+	raynormal dot [ S T 0 ] = raynormal dot [ viewObserverX 0 observerdistance ]

+outraydir is the direction of our reference ray after it passes out into the air.

+	outraydir = refract(norm(ST-XY), [0 0 1], eta)